| FORD

 North American specified tire in the GCC market, and Firestone was

+not part of that decision."
 Ford also indicates that the tires failing in Venezuela were

 specifically designed for the Venezuelan market and therefore the